 - Manage expectations.
 Keep in mind that you have a different agenda.
-Most people enter a discussion with the aim to come up with an outcome that suits all parties.
+Because most people enter a discussion with the aim to come up with an outcome that suits all parties.
 A narcissist will enter a discussion with the aim to get their way and to show that they are the best.

-- Do not engage your emotions.
+- Secondly, Do not engage your emotions.
 Narcissist lack total empathy.
 They have no idea what goes on in others and they don’t want to know.
 If you start to engage your emotions, such as frustration or anger (very easy to have those ignited in their company) your discussion will develop in favour of the narcissist.
 Your emotions will cloud your view and feed their power.

 - Say what you want to say.
 If you are disrupted or interrupted, take a step back and start again.
 Eventually, they have to (pretend to) listen to you.

 - Ignore their bad behaviour and in doing so you don’t give them the satisfaction of getting under your skin.

 - Narcissists are twisting the truth according to their world and wishes.
 This can be infuriating and the best way to deal with that is to not deal with it.
 Stick to your story and your facts and simply ‘agree to disagree’.